Stairway to Heaven

 WELCOME to our website.
-Our goal is to introduce people to God and Jesus Christ from the totally uninformed to those that are aware of their existence but lack personal knowledge of their relationship to man.
+Our goal is to introduce people to God and Jesus Christ for those that may have seen a Bible to those that are aware of their existence but lack personal knowledge of their relationship to man.

 "In the beginning, God created the heaven and the earth."
 Gen. 1:1 God created man from the dust of the earth and breathed into him the breath of life and he became a living soul.
 (Gen. 2:7) God created man in his image and in his likeness; therefore, man has a body, soul and spirit.
 Man is God's only creation with a soul and since it has the breath of life, it will never cease to exist.